 Penalty: $1 000.

+[Section 71 amended by No. 12 of 2008 s.
+52.]

 72. Default charges

 (1) Where under a credit sale contract or a loan contract the debtor does not pay an amount payable under the contract when it is due, the credit provider shall not make a charge in respect of the failure to pay unless there is a term in the contract to the effect that such a charge may be made and the charge does not exceed —